cs106l/cs106l-assignments/assign4/README.md

     >
     > Returns the Damerau-Levenshtein distance between `a` and `b`.
 Roughly speaking, this represents the number of modifications that must be performed to `a` in order to arrive at `b`.
 In reality, this function implements a highly optimized version of the Damerau-Levenshtein distance that will early exit if at any point the computed distance would be greater than `1`.

-    Note that going through `dictionary` and finding suggestions should happen for *each* mispelled word. **That means that you will need to nest another `std::ranges::views::filter` call inside the `/* A lambda function taking a Token -> Mispelling */`.** To construct the `std::set` of suggestions, you will need to materialize the nested view of suggested words into a set, triggering the lazy evaluation, using [overload (4) of the `std::set` constructor](https://en.cppreference.com/w/cpp/container/set/set).
+    Note that going through `dictionary` and finding suggestions should happen for *each* misspelled word. **That means that you will need to nest another `std::ranges::views::filter` call inside the `/* A lambda function taking a Token -> Mispelling */`.** To construct the `std::set` of suggestions, you will need to materialize the nested view of suggested words into a set, triggering the lazy evaluation, using [overload (4) of the `std::set` constructor](https://en.cppreference.com/w/cpp/container/set/set).

     > 📄 [**`std::set`**](https://en.cppreference.com/w/cpp/ranges/transform_view)
     > ```cpp